Balgariya tarsi talant: Auditions

 Auditions were held in the 5 biggest cities in Bulgaria - Varna, Plovdiv, Sofia, Rousse and Bourgas.

-Seasons

 Season 1 (2010)

 Season 1 began on March 1, 2010 with a judging lineup consisting of writer, journalist and politician Lyuben Dilov Jr., jazz singer Hilda Kazasian and producer Magarditch Halvadjian and hosted by actresses Maria Ignatova and Alexandra Raeva.
 During the auditions there were several guest judges - actor Stefan Danailov, comedian and actor Vasil Vasilev-Zueka and journalist Ani Salich.
 The live shows began on April 19 and finished on May 24.
 The winner became 17-year-old visually impaired singer Bogdana Petrova.

 Season 2 (2012)

 Season 2 started on March 5, 2012, after a 1 year gap from the first season, and utilized the same panel and hosts from the first season.
 As the previous season, during the auditions three guest judges appeared on the show - acrobat Encho Keryazov, actress Vanya Tsvetkova and actor Kalin Surmenov.
 The first live show was held on Аpril 17, however starting from the second live show on April 24, 2012, comedian and actor Krasimir Radkov replaced Magarditch Halvadjian in the jury, after the network censored two of the other shows of the producer.
 The final took place on May 29, when 12-year-old singer Kristina Arabadzhieva was announced as the winner.